TD Recommended Funds

 Our fund recommendations are drawn from the whole of the market and selected using a two pronged approach with Morningstar’s analyst team providing unbiased in depth research that is analysed by our own Investment Team.
-We also carry out our own research and all recommendations are presented and approved by TD Direct Investing's Investment Committee.
+We also carry out our own research and all recommendations are presented to and approved by TDDI’s Investment Committee.

-As a result of our collaborative research we have introduced a number of new funds to the list.
-The new funds are intended to offer more variety in popular asset classes such as UK equities, as well as international income funds delivering further diversification benefits.
+As a result of our collaborative research we sometimes introduce new funds to the list.
+New funds are intended to offer more variety in popular asset classes, as well as access to additional asset classes such as Indian equities which deliver further diversification benefits.

 India has been called the "biggest turnaround story" in emerging markets.
 The Indian government has a strong focus on long-term, gradual GDP growth.
 A number of successful reforms have contributed to this growth, including increased infrastructure spending, reforms in the power sector and streamlining the country’s much maligned bureaucracy.
 Fund manager Avinash Vazirani has been investing in the Indian equity market for over 20 years and has run this fund since inception in February 2008.
 His growth at a reasonable price approach leads him to favour small- and mid-cap names with strong growth prospects that have not been fully priced by the market.
 His focus is on high quality companies based on his belief that fundamentals will prevail, particularly in difficult market environments.
 The fund has an excellent long-term performance record and we feel it is a welcome addition to our Recommended Funds list.

 IP Global Smaller Companies - Bronze to Neutral